sass/sass-site/source/documentation/breaking-changes/css-vars.md

 ---
-title: "Breaking Change: CSS Variable Syntax"
+title: 'Breaking Change: CSS Variable Syntax'
 introduction: >
   Older versions of LibSass and Ruby Sass parsed custom property declarations just like any other property declaration, allowing the full range of